satellite-image-deep-learning/techniques/README.md

 * Compute and data storage are moving to the cloud
 * A combination of batch processing on clusters and serverless functions are common for routine compute tasks
 * Custom hardware is being developed for rapid training and inferencing with deep learning models
+* Supervised ML methods typically require large datasets of annotated images, but approaches such as self-supervised and active learning are offering alternatives pathways
 * Traditional data formats aren't designed for processing on the cloud, so new standards are evolving such as COGS and STAC
 * Read about how [Planet](https://cloud.google.com/customers/planet) and [Airbus](https://cloud.google.com/customers/airbus) use Google Cloud as their backend
 * Google Earth Engine and Microsoft Planetary Computer are democratising access to huge compute platforms